Vizir/carnival/docs/field.md

   - This field can have the values :new or :associate.
       - **:new** allow you edit the associated model in the same form of the current model
       - **:associate** it'll just allow you associate a related model.

+###Translations
+Carnival can use the default ActiveRecord model\_name to show your many relation.
+If you need a different version for plural (you'll probably need one if you have a compound model name), you can specify the same key of ActiveRecord model name appending \_plural to it, for ex: activerecord.models.user would have a activerecord.models.user\_plural translation.
+If that key exists, Carnival will use it

 ### One to one relations
 #### belongs\_to or has\_one